gillianroberts1/blackjack/README.md

 ### Prerequisites

-Ensuire you have Node.js installed on your machine.
+Ensure you have Node.js installed on your machine.

 ### Installation

-1. Clone this repository:
+1. Clone this repository

 2. Navigate to the project directory